This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)

 Content types in these databases known as 'trade journals' or 'trade publications' will usually dive deeper into recent discussion of practical career opportunities and trends.
 Scholarly/academic/peer reviewed journal sources may also discuss these trends, but generally from a more theoretical or formal social sciences perspective.

-Tip: search result refinements will appear at either the left or right column of database search results screen.
+Tip: search result refinements will appear at either the left or right column of a database search results screen.
 See especially, refinement options for:

 Navigational tip: If you prefer to navigate to all back issues of a specific periodical (i.e, scholarly journal title or trade publication, or magazine title), type the desired title into the query window at the library's journal's list A good technique for getting to specific titles like, Journal of Public Relations Research, etc.